DragonGround/OverwatchSample/README.md

 This sample code is meant for [OneJS](https://onejs.com) users.
 Video Demo: https://vimeo.com/718225603

+NOTE: The lightning texture sheet used in the video cannot be freely distributed.
+So a different but free (and still good looking!) version is included for this repo.

 ## Step-by-step Setup

 * Extract this repo to /Addons/OverwatchSample (under your project's persistentDataPath)